Netoun/netoun.github.io/src/content/school/en/saint-felix-la-salle.md

 endDate: "2017-07-01"
 diploma: "Computer Science Associate's Degree (SNIR)"
 tags:
-  - C++
+  - c++
-  - Web
+  - web
-  - Database
+  - database
-  - Network
+  - network
-  - System
+  - system
 ---

 Training in the basics of computing, networks and their security, embedded systems, cloud computing and systems programming.